Step 2 - Start Solidity Contract

 For example: new protocols might use more recent Solidity compiler versions for contracts while wanting to use WETH9.sol.
 This can be done using an ERC-20 interface such as IERC20.sol to avoid Solidity compiler errors from using incompatible Solidity compiler versions.

-In this context, a Solidity interface is used to call an external Rust contract based on its method name and types.
+In this context, a Solidity interface is used to call an external Rust contract based on its method name and types that were defined in step 1.

 // Make sure type interfaces are defined here or else there will be a compiler error.